 Is there a waiting list to become a member of Wargrave Tennis Club?

 At present, there isn’t a waiting list to join Wargrave Tennis Club; however, this will be reviewed again once our membership exceeds 470.
-Our current membership stands at 452, with over 270 adult members.
+Our current membership stands at 454, with over 270 full adult members.
 This level has increased by nearly 35% since 2024, driven by the addition of new clay courts, improved coaching, and the introduction of pickleball and padel.
 Should we exceed 470, we will consider pausing membership applications to ensure that existing members have ample access to the new padel court.

 Will it be easy to book a padel court?